netik/arduinogameshow/README.md

-This is software and hardware notes to build a small arduino based game show that allows for up to four players.
+This a software and hardware project to build a small arduino based game show that allows for up to four players.
 Players can "buzz in" to answer trivia questions or otherwise and there are a number of features that allow you to customize the game build into the software.

 It will automatically determine the first person to buzz in, play sound effects and time the game for you.

+-- jna July, 2015.

 # Controls